logeshselvam/receipt-processor-challenge/README.md

 # server.js
 This Files has the node server and mongo server start commands
-Note: -> When you restart the server the old receipt data will be deleted from the DB.

 # app.js
 This file has the api that was mentioned in the README file.